Financial services sector: suspected anti-competitive arrangements

 The investigation is ongoing and no assumption should be made at this point that competition law has been infringed.
 The CMA has not reached a view as to whether there is sufficient evidence of an infringement of competition law for it to issue a statement of objections to any of the parties under investigation.
 Not all cases result in the CMA issuing a statement of objections.
 Further detail of the CMA’s procedures in CA98 cases is available in our guidance.

 As a result, it would not be appropriate to include any further estimates of the timing of any later investigative steps at this stage.

 The CMA may collect, use and share personal data for its investigations, including investigations under the Competition Act 1998.
-This includes processing personal data for the purposes of the General Data Protection Regulation and the Data Protection Act 2018.
+This includes processing personal data for the purposes of the UK General Data Protection Regulation and the Data Protection Act 2018.

 You can find more information about how the CMA handles personal information in the CMA’s Personal Information Charter.

 Barbara Lievens (020 3738 6409, email@example.com)